 About WatchGuard Endpoint Security

-WatchGuard Endpoint Security is a managed service in WatchGuard Cloud that helps you protect IT assets.
-With WatchGuard Endpoint Security, you can review detected security problems and develop prevention and response plans for unknown and advanced persistent threats (APTs).
+WatchGuard Endpoint Security helps you protect your endpoints from one centralized platform.
+With Endpoint Security, you can review detected security problems and develop prevention and response plans for unknown and advanced persistent threats (APTs).
+Endpoints could include laptops, computers, servers, and mobile devices.

-Throughout this documentation, WatchGuard Endpoint Security refers generally to all four products, as well as WatchGuard EDR Core.
+Throughout this documentation, Endpoint Security refers generally to the core products, as well as WatchGuard EDR Core, which is available with the Firebox Total Security Suite.
 When a feature is specific to a product, refer to the Applies To statement at the top of the help topic for information on which products the topic is relevant to.

-From WatchGuard Cloud, you can access the WatchGuard Endpoint Security products:
+From WatchGuard Cloud, you can access the management UI for these Endpoint Security products:

 WatchGuard EDR supports these client platforms: Windows (Intel and ARM), Linux, and macOS (Intel and ARM).